-The Elucidate FinCrime Index (EFI): assessing, rating, monitoring and predicting risk.
+The Elucidate FinCrime Index ("EFI"): quantify, score and predict financial crime risk.

-The EFI allows counterparties to be transparent about FinCrime risk scores and FinCrime risk appetites.
+The EFI allows counterparties to build trust through sharing of results.
 EFI results automate due diligence on transactions and counterparties.

 The EFI is a tool for quantifying and scoring financial crime (“FinCrime”) risk.
 The EFI applies detailed risk models to FinCrime risk and runs over 1,200 discreet tests on specific FinCrime eventualities, resulting in a comprehensive and reliable assessment across nine FinCrime risk themes.
 The EFI allows counterparties to determine FinCrime risk on a comparable and systemic basis.
 Furthermore, the EFI enables clients to define acceptable levels of risk exposure and to automatically monitor that exposure on an ongoing basis.